-PGMOL make controversial Diaz VAR audio public
+PGMOL makes controversial Diaz VAR audio public

-Liverpool v Spurs VAR: PGMOL release controversial audio of Luis Diaz's disallowed goal
+Liverpool v Spurs VAR: PGMOL releases controversial audio of Luis Diaz's disallowed goal

 Last updated on .From the section Liverpool